SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

     (swift) var someRectangle = Rectangle()
     // someRectangle : Rectangle = <Rectangle instance>

-Structures and classes both use *initializer syntax* when creating new instances.
+Structures and classes both use :newTerm:`initializer syntax` when creating new instances.
 The simplest form of initializer syntax uses the type name of the class or structure, followed by empty parentheses ``()``.
 This creates a new instance of the class or structure,